Genovese basil is the most common variety of basil grown by both commercial and home microgreen growers.

 This is called the blackout phase.

 It has also been reported that basil seeds will germinate just as well under a clear dome.
-We will test that theory in a future post and link to it here once it has been published.
+We will test that theory in a future post and link here once published.

 Assuming, for now, that we are going to blackout the basil seed, place the trays where you will grow them or on a seed heat mat and place a weight on top.
-Don't worry, the growing plants are strong and will lift the cover as well as the weight as they grow.
+Don’t worry; the growing plants are vigorous and will lift the cover and the weight as they grow.

-Any kind of weight will work.
-A rock, heavy book, a piece of metal, anything that will press the lid down onto the seeds.
-The weight should at least be 3-pounds, but 5-pounds works better.
+Any weight will work.
+A rock, a heavy book, a piece of metal, anything that will press the lid down onto the seeds.
+The weight should at least be 2-1/2 pounds using the Home Microgreens Tray—more weight for 1010 and 1020 trays.

 Step 6

-Leave the seeds and tray alone for 4-days.
-The basil seeds should start to germinate between 1.5- and 2-days, especially if the tray is on a seed heat mat or the room temperature is above 75-degrees.
+Leave the seeds and tray alone for four days.
+The basil seeds should germinate between 1.5- and two days, especially if the tray is on a seed heat mat or the room temperature is above 75 degrees.

-But leave the cover on, the mucilage is sticky and lifting the cover will pull seed off the soil surface.
+But leave the cover on; the mucilage is sticky, and lifting the cover will pull the seed off the soil surface.
 The plants need to be established before the cover is lifted.
 The mucilage and cover will keep the seeds and young seedlings moist enough over that length of time.

 Just let the seeds germinate and grow.